Juheon811/Juheon811.github.io/virtualwater.md

 ![Beer Degree Centrality](/img/posts/beerdegree.png)
 ---

-This graph is a network created based on the degree of connection (Degree) of each country. <br>
-The larger the node, the more countries we have beer trade relationships with. <br>
-Germany, the Netherlands, France and the United Kingdom are among the major hub countries with active beer trade, with locations centered on trade networks. <br>
+This graph is a network created based on the degree of connection (Degree) of each country.
+The larger the node, the more countries we have beer trade relationships with.
+Germany, the Netherlands, France and the United Kingdom are among the major hub countries with active beer trade, with locations centered on trade networks.
 It can be visually confirmed that they are playing a central role in the global beer trade.

 ---

 ![Beer Betweenness Centrality](/img/posts/beerbet.png)
 ---

-The size of the node is the betweenness centrality, which shows how important intermediaries one country plays in the trade routes between other countries. <br>
-Germany and the U.K. appeared to be key transit stations connecting the main routes, suggesting they hold strategic positions in the global beer trade. <br>
+The size of the node is the betweenness centrality, which shows how important intermediaries one country plays in the trade routes between other countries.
+Germany and the U.K. appeared to be key transit stations connecting the main routes, suggesting they hold strategic positions in the global beer trade.
 Colors represent community structures, and countries that share similar trade patterns are grouped together in the same color.
-This allows you to understand the distribution of trade groups by region (e.g., Europe, Asia, etc.). <br>
-In particular, the boldest line represents the Top 5 Edges, i.e., the trade relationship between the most interdependent pairs of countries. <br>
+This allows you to understand the distribution of trade groups by region (e.g., Europe, Asia, etc.).
+In particular, the boldest lines represent the Top 5 Edges, which show the trade relationships between the most mutually dependent country pairs.
 This strong connection could be interpreted as the most important trade route within the global beer network.

 ---

 ![Beer In-Degree](/img/posts/beerinde.png)
 ---

-In this visualization, the size of the node represents In-Degree. <br>
-In other words, it is an indicator of how many countries are importing beer from. <br>
-The U.S., France, the U.K., and Italy were the major importers with high In-Degrees. <br>
+In this visualization, the size of the node represents In-Degree.
+In other words, it is an indicator of how many countries are importing beer from.
+The U.S., France, the U.K., and Italy were the major importers with high In-Degrees.
 Community color analysis also enables visual identification of trade groups to which major importers belong, and can infer regional consumption centers.

 ---

 ![Beer Out-Degree](/img/posts/beeroutde.png)
 ---

-The size of the node represents the Out-Degree (number of export connections). <br>
-Traditional beer export powers such as Germany, Belgium, the Netherlands, and France are represented by large nodes, and they are global supply-oriented countries in that they export beer to various countries. <br>
-The colors represent the community affiliation of each country, suggesting that countries with similar export routes form one trading bloc. <br>
+The size of the node represents the Out-Degree (number of export connections).
+Traditional beer export powers such as Germany, Belgium, the Netherlands, and France are represented by large nodes, and they are global supply-oriented countries in that they export beer to various countries.
+The colors represent the community affiliation of each country, suggesting that countries with similar export routes form one trading bloc.
 This allows us to understand the close trade relationship between export-focused countries in Europe.

 ---